MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

    :::image type="content" source="media/hub/hub-idps.png" alt-text="Screenshot of enabling IDPS." lightbox="media/hub/hub-idps.png":::

-4. Next, you will need to create an application rule for the traffic.
+4. Next, you'll need to create an application rule for the traffic.

     1. In the Firewall Policy, navigate to **Application Rules**.
     1. Select **Add a rule collection**.
     1. Create an application rule with the source of your Application Gateway subnet, and a destination of the domain name of the web app that is being protected.
-    1. Ensure that **TLS inspection** is enabled.
+    1. Ensure that you enable **TLS inspection**.

     :::image type="content" source="media/ApplicationRuleExample.gif" alt-text="Diagram for creating an application rule." lightbox="media/ApplicationRuleExample.gif":::

 ### Additional configuration

-With the Azure Firewall Premium configured, you can now perform the following:
+With the Azure Firewall Premium configured, you can now perform the following configuration:

 - Configure Application Gateways to route traffic to your Azure Firewall by assigning the appropriate route tables and [following this guidance](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall#hub-and-spoke-example).
 - Create alerts for firewall events and metrics by [following these instructions](/azure/firewall/firewall-diagnostics).